-- Pn001 = n.□□□X (Motor Stopping Method for Servo OFF and Group 1 Alarms) - Pn00A = n.□□□X (Motor Stopping Method for Group 2 Alarms) - Pn00B = n.□□X□ (Motor Stopping Method for Group 2 Alarms)
+- Pn001 = n.□□□X (Servo OFF or Alarm Group 1 Stopping Method) - Pn00A = n.□□□X (Motor Stopping Method for Group 2 Alarms) - Pn00B = n.□□X□ (Motor Stopping Method for Group 2 Alarms)

 However, during torque control, the group 1 stopping method is always used.

 If you set Pn00B to n. \$\square\$ (Apply dynamic brake or coast Servomotor to a stop), you can use the same stopping method as group 1.
 If you are coordinating a number of Servomotors, you can use this stopping method to prevent machine damage that may result because of differences in the stopping method.